paulchui123/uspto/README.md

 Finally, you must specify the location for the data to be stored.
 These options are: '-csv' and '-database'.
 You must include at least one.
 These arguemnts tell the script where you want the data to be stored.
 The following example is the command to store in csv file and database with 20 process threads.
 You should set the 'database_insert_mode' to specify whether you want the data to be inserted into the database after each data object is found and parsed (`each`), or in bulk post parsing of each file (`bulk`).  `bulk` setting improve database transactions per second.

-NOTE: The csv storage is not functional yet.

 $ python USPTOParser.py -csv -database -t 20

 ### 3. Schedule the updater